TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 ## Streaming Jobs

-An implementation of SnappyStreamingJob can be submitted to the lead node of SnappyData cluster by specifying `--stream` as an option to the submit command.
+An implementation of SnappyStreamingJob can be submitted to the lead node of TIBCO ComputeDB cluster by specifying `--stream` as an option to the submit command.
 This option creates a new SnappyStreamingContext before the job is submitted.
 Alternatively, you can specify the name of an existing/pre-created streaming context as `--context <context-name>` with the `submit` command.

 For example, [TwitterPopularTagsJob](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/io/snappydata/examples/TwitterPopularTagsJob.scala) can be submitted as follows.